aryashhii/calendartodolist/README.md

 # calendartodolist
-# 🗓️ Calendar To-Do List
+# 🗓️ Calendar To do List
-A colorful, calendar-based task manager built with Tkinter and tkcalendar.
+A colorful, calendar based task manager built with Tkinter and tkcalendar.
 Add tasks by date, check them off when done, and enjoy persistent storage via JSON.
 ## Features
 📅 Select dates from a calendar